Harike Wetland: Indus dolphins

-The Indus dolphin (Platanista gangetica minor), aquatic mammal classified as an endangered species in the Red Data Book of the International Union for the Conservation of Nature and Natural Resources, thought to have become extinct in India after 1930, but largely found in the Indus River system in Pakistan, was sighted in the Beas River in Harike wetland area on the morning of 14 December 2007 when Basanta Rajkumar, an Indian Forest Service (IFS) officer in charge of the area, was touring the area on a motorboat.
+The Indus freshwater dolphin (Platanista minor minor), aquatic mammal classified as an endangered species in the Red Data Book of the International Union for the Conservation of Nature and Natural Resources, thought to have become extinct in India after 1930, but largely found in the Indus River system in Pakistan, was sighted in the Beas River in Harike wetland area on the morning of 14 December 2007 when Basanta Rajkumar, an Indian Forest Service (IFS) officer in charge of the area, was touring the area on a motorboat.
 Freshwater dolphin conservationist of the World Wildlife Fund (WWF) India team, who were called in to help in surveying the area after the discovery, also sighted a family of half a dozen dolphins at two different places along the 25-km stretch upstream of the Beas.
 Wildlife Institute of India (WII), an authority on freshwater dolphins with the endangered species management wing, also confirmed this finding.
 Discovering it in 2007, which was declared by the United Nations as Dolphin Year, was considered a special event.
 In the same Beas River, about 140 km downstream of the Harike Barrage in Pakistan territory, Indus dolphins are commonly found.